TouK/nussknacker/docs/integration/DataTypingAndSchemasHandling.md

 To provide consistent and proper support for these formats Nussknacker converts meta-information about data to its own `Typing Information`, which is used on the Designer's part to hint and validate the data.
 Each part of the diagram is statically validated and typed on an ongoing basis.

+The internal Nussknacker's `Typing Information` "system" is based on Java datatypes.
+Consequently, the data mappings presented in the remaining part of this document map data types between the non Java datatypes and Java datatypes.

 ## Avro schema